-The Code sets out in written form the standards of principle and practice which govern the conduct of Members and staff of the Policing Authority.
+The Code sets out in written form the standards of principle and practice which govern the conduct of Members and staff of the Policing Authority - including external members of Authority Committees.
 It is prepared pursuant to the Code of Practice for the Governance of State Bodies, which provides a framework for the application of best practice in corporate governance by both commercial and non-commercial State bodies, and with which Members shall familiarise themselves.